sdasgup3/PLDI-2020-Artifact-Evaluation/README.md

 make match
 ```
 **Please Note**
-The make target `match` already includes the normalization actions of `compd_opt` & `mcsema_opt`, hence one can skip invoking the redundant targets.
-The reason we still have those targets are for legacy reasons and included in this presentation
+The Make target `match` already includes the normalization actions of
+`compd_opt` & `mcsema_opt`, hence one can skip invoking the redundant targets.
+The reason we still have those targets are for legacy reasons and included in
-for better explanation of the steps.
-For example. instead of the above steps one can do
+this presentation for better explanation of the steps.
+For example. instead of
+the above steps one can do
 ```
 export NORM=CUSTOM
 cd ~/Github/validating-binary-decompilation/tests/program_translation_validation/single-source-benchmark/Queens/Doit/